-Data breaches are a major threat to healthcare providers, especially dentists; they are becoming targets for cyber criminals more and more frequently.
-Health organisations make up roughly 33% of all data security breaches across all industries.
+Data breaches are a major threat to healthcare providers, especially dentists; they are becoming targets for cybercriminals more and more frequently.
+Health organizations make up roughly 33% of all data security breaches across all industries.
 It has been shown, however, that a majority of personal health information data breaches has been a result of human error from healthcare employees.

 Please click here to read our 10 essential cybersecurity steps for dentists to find out how to protect your dental practice online.